Baccalaureate Exam Prep

 Q: How about the 9th grade?

-At Kweller Prep, we encourage 6th grade testing for the Baccalaureate School, not 8th.
+At Kweller Prep, we encourage 6th grade testing for the Baccalaureate School.

 The same applies to the Specialized High School by the way; we encourage 8th grade testing, not 9th.